 It can be broken down into three questions:

 2. If they cannot, the second question you must ask is "Does the person have an impairment of the mind or brain or is there some sort of disturbance affecting the way their mind or brain works?"
 (It doesn’t matter whether the impairment or disturbance is temporary or permanent).
+However, postpone the assessment if it is likely that the person will regain capacity for example medical treatment cures the delirium caused by an UTI and the decision is not urgent/life threatening.

 Many factors can affect a person’s capacity such as:

-3. If so, the final question you must answer is: “Is the person’s inability to make the decision because of the impairment or disturbance?”
+3. If so, the final question you must answer is: "Is the person’s inability to make the decision because of the impairment or disturbance?"
 The impairment or disturbance must be the reason the person cannot make the decision.
+This is called the "causative nexus".

 As stated earlier, this can be broken down into three questions: